Labelled seeds and the mutation group: Introduction

 \section{Introduction}

-A cluster algebra, defined by Fomin and Zelevinsky in \cite{fomincluster1}, is a type of commutative algebra with a very particular combinatorial structure coming from a set of seeds.
-The seeds are related by mutations, and we wish to study the action of mutations on the collection of seeds.
-Unfortunately, each mutation is defined only locally, and so we cannot think of a group of mutations acting globally on the collection of seeds.
-In order to obtain such an action, we instead consider the larger collection of labelled seeds, on which mutations do act as a group, as do permutations of the labels.
-Thus by studying labelled seeds, we are able to apply the theory of groups and homogeneous spaces to cluster combinatorics.
-The cluster automorphism group of \cite{assemcluster} and the cluster modular groupoid of \cite{fockcluster1} both appear naturally in this setting.
+A cluster algebra, defined by Fomin and Zelevinsky in \cite{fomincluster1}, is a type of commutative algebra with a particular combinatorial structure coming from a collection of seeds, related to each other by mutations.
+However, mutations are defined only locally and there is no group of mutations acting globally on seeds.
+In order to obtain such an action, one considers instead the larger collection of labelled seeds, on which mutations do act as a group, as do permutations of the labels.
+By studying labelled seeds, with this combined action of relabelling and mutation, we are able to apply the theory of groups and homogeneous spaces to cluster combinatorics.
+The cluster automorphism group of \cite{assemcluster} and the cluster modular groupoid of \cite{fockcluster1} both appear naturally from this point of view.